reportportal/docs/src/md/src/GettingStarted/Plugins.md

 ### Uninstall a plugin
 **Permissions:**
-Only ADMIMISTRATOR can uninstall plugin.
+Only ADMINISTRATOR can uninstall plugin.

 User can remove a plugin from the system.
 For that  you should:
 * login ReportPortal with Admin account